Anxiety Therapy in NYC

 What is anxiety?

 Anxiety is a normal reaction to a stressful or potentially frightening event.
-For example, moments before getting on stage for a performance, or while waiting for a test result, we tend to feel some worry, or anxiety.
+For example, moments before getting on stage for a performance or while waiting for a test result, we tend to feel worry or anxiety.
 If you have a big exam or project due at work, you might feel anxiety about not performing well—and that anxiety might motivate you to work harder.
-During these moments of worry, our minds may be racing, hearts pounding, or we might even sweat.
+During these moments of worry, our minds may be racing, our hearts pounding, or we might even sweat.
 Anxiety affects the entire body.

 What’s the difference between normal anxiety and an anxiety disorder?

 “Why can’t you just stop worrying?
 Just get it together…”